The Legal Dictionary: Simple Legal Definitions

 Acknowledgement of Service

 An acknowledgement of service is a document that the defendant will complete and return to the court after receiving the claim form from the claimant.
 An acknowledgement of service is appropriate where the defendant intends to defend some or all of the claim against it.
-It should be sent to the court within 14 days of receiving the claim form, however, it is not obligatory to send an acknowledgement of service is not returned, the claimant may apply for summary judgment.
+It should be sent to the court within 14 days of receiving the claim form, however, if the acknowledgement of service is not returned, the claimant may apply for summary judgment.

 Acquired Brain Injury

 An acquired brain injury is a brain injury that is not caused by a direct trauma to the head (traumatic brain injury) but is acquired by a condition or other circumstances.
 Examples of acquired brain injuries include injuries caused to the brain before or during birth; and injury and damage caused to the brain as a result of tumours and cancers, strokes and toxins.